 Mindfulness-Based Stress Reduction

 Healthcare professionals can earn 27.0 Continuing Education Credits (32.0 for nurses)* for participation in the MBSR course!
-Attendance of all classes, including the Free Information Session and the All-Day Retreat, are required, as credit hours cannot be prorated.
+Attendance of all classes, including the All-Day Retreat, are required, as credit hours cannot be prorated.
 Course registration and CE credit are separate purchases.

 Purchase Continuing Education Credit